geektutor/CodeLagos-BlockChain-Class/Week5/GeekCoin.md

 Creating your own Cryptocurrency is not a complex activity.
 It is simple and fun.
 Why not try yourself ?

-If you want some GeekCoin and become rich then let me know your account public key.
+If you want some Kahawanu and become rich then let me know your account public key.